 (See the Speaking French page if the language barrier worries you.)

-You won’t feel like a tourist along the Le Puy route.
+You won’t feel like a tourist along Le Chemin du Puy.
 Most hostels (called gîtes in France) are run by local families.
 The deep sense of community that accompanies the Camino is shared by most hosts, many of whom are veteran pilgrims in their own right and who are happy to share their stories.

-Le Chemin du Puy route, by contrast, still retains a lot of its proximity to nature and I would estimate it’s only 15-20% hard terrain.
-It was obvious to me that the Le Puy route is maintained by hikers for hikers, and I felt oddly disrespected by the lacklustre and dangerous paths along The French Way.
+Le Chemin du Puy route, by contrast, still retains a lot of its proximity to nature.
+I would estimate it’s only 15-20% hard terrain.
+It was obvious to me that the Le Puy route is maintained by hikers for hikers, and I felt oddly disrespected by the lackluster and dangerous paths when I crossed the border onto The French Way.